phyzhenli/AM/README.md

 ### example

-The 'software/example' folder contains an example to generate unsigned 8-bit multipliers for uniform distribution.
+The 'software/example' folder contains an example to generate unsigned 8-bit multipliers for uniform distributions.
 The first six rows of the partial products are compressed.
 Please run 'GA.m' to generate multipliers.

 ## multipliers